-A video of an SUV rolling over during a j turn maneuver is not uncommon.
+A video of an SUV rolling over during a j-turn maneuver is not uncommon.
 But this Caracas video ranks up as one of the largest doses of instructor incompetence I have seen in many years, and I have worked in the driver training profession for close to half a century.
-This terrible event brings to light a problem – which is the state of security driver training.
+This terrible event brings to light a problem – the state of security driver training.

 ADAS and Training

-We cannot talk about security driver training without talking about the type and age of the vehicle used in training programs.
+We cannot discuss security driver training without discussing the type and age of the vehicle used in training programs.
 Doing a J turn or, for that matter driving through a lane change in an older sedan that does not have Advanced Driver Assistance Systems (ADAS) has no resemblance to doing those same exercises in a vehicle equipped with ADAS – and most all executive vehicles have ADAS.

 ADAS affects backing, ramming, slalom exercises, braking, and lane changes.
-All three functions of the vehicle, go, stop and turn, are monitored by a computer programmed with an algorithm that will take over control of the vehicle if the information coming into the computer is contrary to a vehicle’s safe operation.
-A J Turn is contrary to the safe operation of a vehicle.
+All three functions of the vehicle, go, stop and turn, are monitored by a computer programmed with an algorithm that will take control of the car if the information coming into the computer is contrary to a vehicle’s safe operation.
+A J Turn is contrary to the safe operation of a car.
 A professional driving instructor should know that.